BarkoAgent/BAwebStatusCheckerAgent/README.md

-# Simple Agent
+# Web Status Checker Agent

-This is a simple agent that only gives the time, and has one single function defined
+This project checks the HTTP status codes of all links found on a given webpage.
+It uses a web crawler approach to extract and validate links

 ## Getting started